-Vinification is traditional, using static, vertical stainless-steel fermenting tanks, plenty of pumping over & pigeage (when necessary), classic maceration times of c.
+Vinification is traditional, using static, vertical stainless-steel fermenting tanks, light pumping over for delicacy (not submerged cap, that extracts more), classic maceration times of c.
 20 days, malolactic in the steel tanks before transfer to botti grandi & barriques (to accommodate Galina’s tiny production).
 Pressed wine is all but excluded as Alberto prides himself on making one of the region’s finest & smoothest Grappa!

-They also produce a fine Langhe Rosato, Dolcetto d’Alba, Barbera d’Alba & Langhe Nebbiolo
+They also produce a Langhe Rosato, Dolcetto d’Alba, Barbera d’Alba & Langhe Nebbiolo

 From 2013 converting to organic but non certificate.
 Min.
 22 mg/litro free sulphur.

 Barbera d’Asti, Montegrosso d’Asti